Your trusted partner in cosmetic care abroad

 Otoplasty Cost in Thailand

-Average Cost of Otoplasty in Thailand
+Average Cost of Otoplasty

 Otoplasty in Thailand typically costs between $1,800 and $3,600.
 A straightforward bilateral ear pinning under local anaesthesia sits at the lower end.
 More complex cases involving conchal reduction, cartilage grafting, or surgery under general anaesthesia approach the upper range.
 Your quote should separate each component clearly.